Jaroslav Brožek: Life

 He attended a gymnasium in Jevíčko and Boskovice.
 Impressed by his teacher Bohdan Lacina, he decided to dedicate his life to art and education.
 In Prague, he studied art oriented at education at the Faculty of Education, Charles University in Prague in Cyril Bouda's, Martin Salcman's, and Karel Lidický's seminars.
 After graduating in 1949, he was sent to teach in Teplice in northern Bohemia.

 "Sitting Act", 1963, tempera, 64x36 cm;

 In 1959 he was invited to establish (together with other colleagues) an educational module focused on art education at the Institute of Education in Ústí nad Labem, the future Faculty of Education at the Jan Evangelista Purkyně University in Ústí nad Labem.
 In addition to teaching, he has been researching the color theory, and lectured on this topic at several international conferences, e.g. in Lucerne, Dresden, and Stockholm.
 Later he has been awarded the Candidate of Sciences degree for his work in this field.
 In collaboration with other authors he published several arts textbooks.
-At that time he created a collection of tempera and watercolor paintings entitled "Holky" (Girls), painted landscapes and urban environments of northern Bohemia, and started to work on an extensive series of abstract oil paintings entitled The Systematic Research of the Colored Square, using of his knowledge gained by studying the color theory.
+At that time he created a collection of tempera and watercolor paintings entitled "Holky" (Girls), painted landscapes and urban environments of northern Bohemia, and started to work on an extensive series of abstract oil paintings entitled The Systematic Research of the Colored Square, using his knowledge gained by studying the color theory.

 In 1970, due to his expression of disagreement with the Warsaw Pact invasion of Czechoslovakia he was forced to retire from the Faculty of Education at the Jan Evangelista Purkyně University in Ústí nad Labem.
 After that, he has been teaching at elementary schools but in 1974 he was banned from all teaching activities.
 Therefore, Jaroslav Brožek worked as a signwriter in the state company Repro in Trmice near Ústí nad Labem.
 From this period originated the series of paintings of secluded places in Trmice, and some paintings from the series The Systematic Research of the Colored Square.
 At the same time he unofficially led groups of amateur artists, first in Ústí, later the group Kontakt in Litvínov.
 He started to work on publications dealing with the use of color in the work of art.